Taking the tram ride to the summit of Victoria Peak and afternoon boat taxi tour of the incredible Aberdeen Harbour

-Back in our room we prepared for the day ahead.
+Back in our room, we prepared for the day ahead.
 The weather forecast looked set for more rain but that was not going to hold us back.
-It was getting lighter outside despite the gloom and as I drew back the curtains I was pleasantly surprised by the spectacular view we had from the 20th floor of the Dorsett Wan Chai of the grave yard below.
-To be fair as grave yards go it was one of the more picturesque I have seen.
-The Dorsett is not only well placed for visiting the graveyard it is across the street from the famous Happy Valley race course and the Hong Kong Cricket Club, which holds the honour of being the oldest cricket club in Asia.
+It was getting lighter outside despite the gloom and as I drew back the curtains I was pleasantly surprised by the spectacular view we had from the 20th floor of the Dorsett Wan Chai of the graveyard below.
+To be fair as graveyards go it was one of the more picturesque I have seen.
+The Dorsett is not only well placed for visiting the graveyard it is across the street from the famous Happy Valley racecourse and the Hong Kong Cricket Club, which holds the honour of being the oldest cricket club in Asia.

 Our first objective of the day was to travel to the top of Victoria Peak (known also as Mount Austin and to the locals simply as “the Peak”), which provides unequaled views across the city and Victoria harbour.
-Although on a day with inclement weather forecast we were not too sure how much we’d actually see.
+Although on a day with an inclement weather forecast we were not too sure how much we’d actually see.

 Standing at 552 metres it is the highest mountain on Hong Kong Island.
 Having spent the last week in Colorado at over 3000 metres the rarefied atmosphere was not too challenging.

-For the last 200 years, Victoria Peak has been the home to rich and wealthy.
-Originally wealthy residents were carried up the steep paths to the summit on sedan chairs, but the introduction of a tram to the summit created the environment for further development of the area and the growth of the Peak as a tourist attraction.
+For the last 200 years, Victoria Peak has been the home to the rich and wealthy.
+Originally wealthy residents have carried up the steep paths to the summit on sedan chairs, but the introduction of a tram to the summit created the environment for further development of the area and the growth of the Peak as a tourist attraction.
 Prior to being a “dezrez”, the Peak was occupied by a notorious pirate Cheung Po Tsai, who used the lofty mountain to spy on ships coming into the harbour and plan his nefarious crimes to capture their goods.

 Today we planned to use the tram to get to the top of the mountain.
 It is only a short hop, skip and jump from the Central Station of the MRT to the lower tram station, but the weather was not playing ball and we had to take cover as the heavens opened once again.
 Luckily it was only a few minutes before we could move on.
 The good thing about the weather was that it had deterred all but the hardiest from taking the tram ride.